Frequently Asked Questions

 How do you become a Master Trainer?

-You must attend a two-day master trainer session offered by MaineHealth's Partnership for Healthy Aging to earn A Matter of Balance Master Trainer Certification.
+You must attend a 20 hour Master Trainer Training session offered by MaineHealth's Partnership for Healthy Aging to earn A Matter of Balance Master Trainer Certification.
 We recommend that two staff members from an organization be trained to assume responsibility for the program.
 All materials necessary to implement the Matter of Balance program in your community are provided at the training session.

 As a result of the training, you will become a Master Trainer prepared to: